mihai-negru/c-language-data-structures/macros_data_structs/documentation/MBST.md

   }
 ```

 So the type chosen is int, and I have assinged the name of *doc*.
-For the creating of an avl tree, we need two things:
+For the creating of an bst tree, we need two things:

-* A compare function for the type, because the avl tree is an ordered structure and we need to arrange the data in a specified order.
+* A compare function for the type, because the bst tree is an ordered structure and we need to arrange the data in a specified order.
 * A free function if it is required.

 In this case we did not need a free function because the type is a primitive one, so the *free* function will not free the data and will free just the nodes of the structure.